nixworks/public/news/2005/06/15/index.md

 ##### Israel
 ### [ The Israeli Shin Bet (SHABAK) states that one month ago it arrested an alleged eight-member Palestinian militant cell in Nablus that included four teenage would-be suicide bombers.
 It claimed that the cell was part of Fatah (the ruling party of the Palestinian Authority), and that the Lebanese group Hezbollah was behind it. ](/news/2005/06/15/the-israeli-shin-bet-shabak-states-that-one-month-ago-it-arrested-an-alleged-eight-member-palestinian-militant-cell-in-nablus-that-includ.md)
-_Context: Fatah, Nablus, Palestinian Authority, Palestinian, Israel, Shin Bet's, suicide bomber, Hezbollah_
+_Context: Israel, Palestinian Authority, Nablus, Hezbollah, Shin Bet's, suicide bomber, Fatah, Palestinian_

 ##### Russia
 ### [ In Russia, explosion and fire in an oil depot near Moscow kills two ](/news/2005/06/15/in-russia-explosion-and-fire-in-an-oil-depot-near-moscow-kills-two.md)
-_Context: Russia, oil depot, Moscow_
+_Context: oil depot, Russia, Moscow_

 ##### Archbishop Chaput
 ### [ Catholic Archbishop Chaput warns Europe about growing anti-Semitism and intolerance. ](/news/2005/06/15/catholic-archbishop-chaput-warns-europe-about-growing-anti-semitism-and-intolerance.md)